 There are a lot of schools of thought on the best way to handicap NFL games.
 For those just starting out, the best advice is to learn all that you can and work toward building a system that works for your approach and available time.
 As for the seasoned bettors, always be willing to adapt and make adjustments as necessary.
 Regardless of your experience level, here are three NFL betting tips:

-- Track the lines from the initial release until you’re ready to bet: Odds for NFL games come out well in advance of game time.
+- Track the lines from the initial release until you’re ready to bet: Odds for NFL games come out well before game time.
 The benefit is that this provides you some extra time for research, while the downside is that the numbers will move.
 As part of your routine, get in the habit of tracking the lines from the release to the present time.
 What may be a good bet at one number can suddenly become less appealing due to line shifts.

 - Tune out the noise and make your own decisions: As the most popular sport in the US, the NFL receives a ton of coverage.
 Now that sports betting is legal in a growing list of states, there’s even more info to digest.
 While you should definitely stay on top of the news surrounding the league, be sure to be mindful of when you’re hearing opinion or commentary as opposed to facts.
 Treat that part as entertainment and form your own opinions.

 - Bet when you find an edge.
 Pass when you don’t: All season long, you’ll have plenty of opportunities to bet on NFL games.
-Pro tip: You don’t need to bet on every single game that you want to watch.
+Pro tip: You don’t need to bet on every game you want to watch.
 Instead, break down the games you’re most interested in and take a selective approach.
 When you can make a selection with confidence, place a bet.
 If nothing jumps out at you, take a pass and enjoy the game without anything at stake.

 Betting on the NFL playoffs